 Before heading to Disney World, TypeA Conference, and KidCon in March, I scoped out our tech travel gear and grabbed a few new items that were particularly helpful for traveling with the boys to a tech conference.

 This being a tech conference, I had been thinking about how to bring all the technology my kids and I would need.
 Their sessions included photography, video, and networking.
 So, I grabbed cameras, iPods, DS’s, Kindles, and one of their laptops, with the hope of downloading their videos and photos each night.
 Even with all of that, I was amazed at how lightly we packed.
 Tech is a whole lot less bulky than it used to be.

 Of course, with that, we also need protective gear, chargers, and extra power outlets.
 The items below were supplied as samples.

 While I would have loved to bring along the DSLR, reality struck.
 I didn’t want to carry it through the parks.
-Instead, we brought my Sony Cyber-shot DSC-TX20 Digital Camera with 4x Optical Zoom and 3.0-inch LCD (Blue) (2012 Model)–ideal for theme park adventures because it’s waterproof.
+Instead, we brought my Sony Cyber-shot Digital Camera with 4x Optical Zoom and 3.0-inch LCD (Blue)–ideal for theme park adventures because it’s waterproof.
 To keep it safe, I brought along this Sony camera case.

-When I first saw this case, I thought Wow!
+When I first saw this case, I thought, Wow!
 Bright colors!
 Cute.
 Then, I was inspired by what I might be able to do with the elastic strapping on the back.
-If it fit business cards and a room key card, it’d be perfect for conferences!
+If it fits business cards and a room key card, it’d be perfect for conferences!

 Well, almost.
 I was sent a sample from iLuv, and it fits narrow business cards, like the mini cards from Moo.
 The space between the strapping is a little too narrow for an average size business card and room key card.